AN: Final chapter, once more from Ren's perspective. I'll leave the rest of my thoughts for after the chapter.

 Lie Ren finally got it.

-He finally understood why Jaune and Blake Arc had started a relationship that had eventually led to a happy marriage with children.
+He finally understood why Jaune and Blake Arc had started a relationship that led to a happy marriage with children.

 Ruby Rose had been next, which this time Ren supposed made sense.
 After all, her big sister had been first so it was only natural that she wasn't far behind.
 It also certainly helped that of everyone she was the one closest to both of them.
 Everyone else had really only been able to see it from one side because they had never bothered to truly get to know the other as well as Ruby had.